Facts About Eczema

-Eczema (atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition affecting one in three New Zealand at some stage throughout their lives.
+Eczema (atopic dermatitis) is a recurring, non-infectious, inflammatory skin condition affecting one in three New Zealanders at some stage throughout their lives.
 The condition is most common in people with a family history of an atopic disorder, including asthma or hay fever.

-Atopic eczema is the most common form of the disease among New Zealand.
+Atopic eczema is the most common form of the disease among New Zealanders.
 The skin becomes red, dry, itchy and scaly, and in severe cases, may weep, bleed and crust over, causing the sufferer much discomfort.
 Sometimes the skin may become infected.
 The condition can also flare and subside for no apparent reason.